jgneff/openjdk/README.md

         ↳ Snap OpenJDK 17 (openjdk/latest/edge)
 ```

-This works nicely because Launchpad can build into the three channels automatically when there are changes to the *candidate*, *beta*, and *main* branches of this repository.
+This works nicely because Launchpad can build into the three channels automatically when there are changes to the *candidate*, *beta*, and *edge* branches of this repository.
 With just three packages, and an automated build on Launchpad, it's easy to verify the chain of trust by looking at the build logs.

 To lower the GNU C library requirement from version 2.29 to version 2.27, however, I would have to build manually using the following chain just to get started, wiping out the audit trail of build logs as I went: